devguy100/Bot-Manager/README.md

 # Important Notes
 This is a guide to set this bot manager up.
 The version is discord.js v13.4.0.
 It took me a ton of time and dedication.
-There might be bugs but there shouldn't be, if so dm me at `simple.dev`.
+There might be bugs but there shouldn't be, if so dm me at `simplyadev`.
 This bot was made at the start of 2022 that's why its not the best!

 # Installation  Guide 🔥